Updated 25/05/2026

 Key takeaways

-- The Relay Pro stent graft may fail to unclasp from its delivery system, rendering it unusable and forcing surgeons to convert to open surgical repair, a far more invasive procedure with higher mortality risk.
+- The Relay Pro stent graft may fail to unclasp from its delivery system, rendering it unusable and forcing surgeons to convert to open surgical repair, a far more invasive procedure.

 - This Class I recall is the most serious FDA classification, indicating potential for serious injury or death—highlighting the critical importance of device reliability in interventional cardiothoracic procedures.

-- Affected hospitals should quarantine inventory and discuss alternative thoracic stent graft options with patients; alternative systems remain available with established safety records.
+- Affected hospitals should quarantine inventory and discuss alternative thoracic stent graft options with patients.

 - Clinicians should report any suspected deployment failures to FDA MedWatch to strengthen postmarket surveillance and prevent future device-related adverse events.